Curious about the different types of guitar pickups? Here, we walk you through the most common electric, bass, and acoustic guitar pickups.

 Guitar pickups are components that allow your instrument to be heard.
-They’re just as important as the wood your guitar is made from, your strings, and your amp; and they deserve an equal amount of consideration.
+They’re just as important as the wood your guitar is made from, your strings, and your amp, and they deserve an equal amount of consideration.
+However, there are different kinds of pickups that serve various purposes.

 For example, you’re not going to use the same pickup to play country that you use to play hard rock and metal.
-And if you don’t get the right pickups for what you want to do, you’ll find it hard to get the tone you want.
+If you don’t get the right types of pickups for what you want to do, you’ll find it hard to achieve the tone you want.

-With so many guitar pickup types available, we’ve set out to create this resource that you can use to figure out which pickup is going to be the best fit for you.
+With so many types of guitar pickups available, we’ve set out to create this resource that you can use to figure out which pickup types guitar will be the best fit for you.

-We’re not going to delve into too many technicalities or try and list every conceivable pickup and the pros and cons associated with them.
-But by reading this article you’re going to have the essential knowledge to make an informed purchase.
+We’re not going to delve into too many technicalities or try to list every conceivable pickup and the pros and cons associated with them.
+But by reading this article, you’ll gain the essential knowledge to make an informed purchase.

 What is a Guitar Pickup?

-Before we get started on the types of guitar pickups, let’s make sure we’re all on the same page.
+Before we get started on the guitar pickup types, let’s make sure we’re all on the same page.
 A guitar pickup serves as the microphone of your instrument.
 It captures string (and sometimes body) vibrations and converts them into an electronic signal.

 The material used, and the mechanics of picking up sound differs from type to type, but the purpose remains the same.
-The most common type of pickup is the traditional guitar pickup which uses a magnet with copper wire wrapped around it.
+The most common electric guitar pickup types are traditional pickups that use a magnet with copper wire wrapped around it.

 Electric Guitar Pickups

 Electric guitars and basses are equipped with magnetic pickups.
-The magnetic field they produce allow them to capture string vibrations and convert them into electrical signal.
+The magnetic field they produce allows them to capture string vibrations and convert them into an electrical signal.

 This is then converted into the guitar tone that we hear through the guitar amplifier.
-Guitar pickups are categorized into three main types: single coil, humbucker, and P90.
+Guitar pickups are categorized into three main pickup types guitar: single coil, humbucker, and P90.

 Single Coil